cosmos/cosmos-sdk/docs/gaia/join-testnet.md

 which contains details for the latest testnet.
 If you are connecting to a different testnet, ensure you get the right files.

-You now need to generate a `genesis tx` to generate a self-delegation:
+You now need to generate a `genesis tx` to generate a signed self-delegation:

 ```bash
 gaiad gentx \